 Increasingly, food manufacturers are cleaning up labels and reducing the use of high-fat ingredients in their ready-to-eat meals by using all-natural whey protein ingredients like Grande Bravo®.
 Whey protein is recognized and trusted by consumers, and its functionality allows food manufacturers to attain the rich, creamy textures in sauces, entrees and side dishes that consumers crave.

 Grande Bravo is used to replace starches and gums.
-This shelf-stable ingredient can also replace or reduce the use of perishable fresh dairy such as milk, cream, butter, cheese and even eggs while maintaining and even enhancing a product’s flavor and mouthfeel.
+This shelf-stable ingredient can also replace or reduce the use of perishable fresh dairy such as milk, cream, butter, cream cheese and even eggs while maintaining and even enhancing a product’s flavor and mouthfeel.

 Grande Bravo functional whey proteins are perfect to use as a healthy replacement for high-cost, high-fat ingredients in ready-to-eat meal applications.
 Some examples include frozen entrees, canned soups, sauces, dips, dressings and even frozen desserts.
 It gives sauces the ability to survive multiple freeze/thaw cycles while maintaining taste and texture.
 This makes it ideal for frozen meals, and its clean dairy flavor ensures your food will taste just as great as your original formulation.